liukatkat/pinlink/README.md

 > Tip: Use the "Refresh" button to update all tracked states with the latest proof results.

+The files used in the screenshots can be found in the `examples` directory.

 ## Requirements

 - **VSCode**: Version 1.70.0 or higher.